 (from How to Assert Healthy Boundaries at Work by Anna O’Dea)

-Are you dealing with a bully, or maybe you are overwhelmed or your private life is affecting you at work?
+Are you dealing with a bully?
+Are you overwhelmed by how your private life is affecting you at work?
 Try and find someone to talk to.
-Not for gossiping or complaining, but someone who can help you remedy the situation.
+Not for the sake of gossiping or complaining, but for the sake of having someone who can help you remedy the situation.
 Remember the chairman of the board I talked about earlier?
 I did not contact him to complain about my boss.
-I contacted him to ask him to help me deal with the situation.
-Sometimes the difference is subtle, but there is a difference.
-Sometimes it is just about asking for someone to back you up, sometimes it is to ask for a buffer.
+I contacted him to ask him for help with a situation that I couldn’t deal with on my own.
+Sometimes it is just about asking for someone to back you up; asking for a buffer.

-Like when I asked our controller to help with a manager who was refusing to comply with regulation and just did not take the feedback from me (a lowly project officer).
+Another example of this is when I asked our controller to help with a manager of mine who was refusing to comply with regulations—someone who just did’t take feedback from me (a lowly project officer).
 I discussed the issue with the controller and I asked him if it was okay to refer each and every toe out of line to him.
 He was only too happy to help, and it did not take very many interventions from him to get the manager to comply with regulation.
-He was also very good at keeping me out of the firing line, which was crucial to the success here.
+He was also very good at keeping me out of the firing line—which was crucial to the success of this whole arrangement working.